Summer Peach Festival: Four Peach Recipes!

 Oh, do you know the muffin man, the one that lives on Drury Lane?
 You may recognize this old nursery rhyme but do you know the peaches man, the one at Kirkwood Market?

-My nearby ‘peach man’ lives at CJ’s Produce where he sells sun-blushed Eckert peaches from now til Labor Day.
-St. Louisans are lucky to have over-the-sink eatable and pie’n’preserve perfect peaches grown just across the river on farms where fruit trees first blossomed 145 years ago.
+My nearby "peach man" lives at CJ’s Produce where he sells sun-blushed Eckert peaches from now til Labor Day.
+St. Louisans are lucky to have over-the-sink eatable and pie’n’preserve-perfect peaches grown just across the river on farms where fruit trees first blossomed 145 years ago.
 Lucky us, for a few summer weeks, life can be all about the peaches.

 Fresh Peach Pie really lets the peaches shine.
 The fruit softens more than cooks.
 The light orange sauce deepens and brightens the peach flavor.
 It’s a winner.

-PEACH & CANTALOUPE SOUP In a blender, just mix four skins-on peaches, half a cantaloupe, ½ cup nonfat yogurt, 2 tablespoons orange liqueur, 2 tablespoons fresh mint, the zest and juice of a lemon, plus sugar to taste.
+In a blender, just mix four skins-on peaches, half a cantaloupe, 1/2 cup nonfat yogurt, 2 tablespoons orange liqueur, 2 tablespoons fresh mint, the zest and juice of a lemon, plus sugar to taste.
 The soup is especially pretty served in clear glass bowls.
-For a starter, top with crumbled feta, for a dessert, drizzle with cream.
+For a starter, top with crumbled feta; for a dessert, drizzle with cream.
+Or serve it in a glass, like a peach smoothie!

-ROASTED PEACHES For a simple dessert, just put a teaspoon of brown sugar and butter into peach halves, top with a little cinnamon, a sprinkle of good salt and a few strands of fresh basil.
+For a simple dessert, just put a teaspoon of brown sugar and butter into peach halves, top with a little cinnamon, a sprinkle of good salt and a few strands of fresh basil.
 Roast for 20 minutes at 350F, then top with a tiny spoon of sour cream.
 Peach-licious!

 FRESH PEACH PIE